 In July of 2020, Titan Fish Partners, LLC and a named individual filed a petition against the City and two City Council members (the "Titan Fish Lawsuit").
 Titan Fish Partners, LLC is the seller of land to the City in the Solar Farm Transaction discussed above under "BONDOWNERS' RISKS - Federal Investigation of Certain Transactions."
 The petition claims that certain statements made by such City Council members to and reported in the Kansas City Star charged Titan Fish Partners, LLC with being under investigation by the FBI, and that such statements caused damage to the plaintiffs based on defamation, intentional infliction of emotional distress, and tortious interference with a business expectancy.
-The defendants filed a motion for summary judgement denying the petition, upon which the court has not yet ruled.
+The defendants filed a motion for summary judgement denying the petition and, on July 23, 2021, the court granted a motion for extension of time for the plaintiffs to respond to such summary judgment motion, setting the deadline for such response at September 24, 2021.
 The City does not believe the ultimate resolution of the Titan Fish Lawsuit will have a material adverse effect on the CID Sales Tax Revenues, the TIF Revenues or the City's overall financial condition.